2012 Fed Cup

 The 2012 Fed Cup (also known as the 2012 Fed Cup by BNP Paribas for sponsorship purposes) was the 50th edition of the most important tournament between national teams in women's tennis.
 The draw took place on 17 July 2011 in Kobe, Japan.

 The final took place at the O2 Arena in Prague, Czech Republic on 3–4 November.
 The home and defending champions Czech Republic defeated the first-finalists Serbia, to win their seventh title and equal the record for second-most titles won by a country since the competition's beginning.

-Czech Republic was the only country except United States and Australia to hold both Davis Cup and Fed Cup at the same time.
-The Czechs did the same in 2012.
-Petra Kvitová and Tomáš Berdych also scored Hopman Cup victory at the same year.
+Czech Republic was the only country except United States and Australia to hold both Davis Cup and Fed Cup at the same time – the Czechs did the same in 2012.
+Petra Kvitová and Tomáš Berdych also scored Hopman Cup victory at the same year, making their nation the first ever to clinch all of the Davis, Fed and Hopman Cup titles in the same calendar year.